 Meanwhile, vapor (technically an aerosol) is just the THC and other cannabis compounds.
 Without the sticky VOCs, vapor clears away quickly once fresh air circulates through the area.
 It gets easily diluted by the fresh air, so any ventilation will quickly draw the vapor away.

 How do vaporizers minimize smell?

 In most cases, odors from vaporizers go away once the product quits producing vapor, so smell control is all about reducing the amount of vapor in a room.
 Vaporizers that run at a lower temperature will produce less excess vapor.
-Some vaporizers, like PAX 3, are specifically designed to reduce vapor production.
-Depending on the temperature, they still make vapor when you inhale, but they don't keep heating the product and producing vapor between your inhalations.
-In addition to reducing smell, this also has the perk of being cost-efficient and preserving your material.
+Some vaporizers, like PAX, are specifically designed to reduce vapor production.
+They still produce vapor when you inhale, but they don't keep heating the product and producing vapor afterwards.
+In addition to reducing smell, this also has the perk of preserving more of your cannabis material.

-How can you reduce smell when vaping cannabis?
+How can I reduce smell when vaping cannabis?